 As a coach whose worked with multiple clients from the Federal Government to Fortune 500 companies and micro-businesses, I focus on optimization, gamification, and productivity.
-Much of this involves automated decision-making, as much is possible and practical.
-In other words, when faced with an event, I help my clients be in a position to respond quickly because the decision on how to respond has already been made—or feels obvious because of their embodied character; this is also something I practice in my own life.
+Much of this involves automated decision-making, as much as possible and practical.
+In other words, I help clients respond quickly to events because the decision on how to respond has already been made—or feels evident because of their embodied character; this is also something I practice in my own life.

-When the 2020 pandemic hit, there was no question what I would do.
-With my personal character as a foundation I called the client and told them I’d be moving from Washington state to Tennessee; I would have done the move regardless—I was stating intent, not asking permission.
+When the 2020 pandemic hit, there was no question about what I would do.
+With my personal character as a foundation, I called the client and told them I’d be moving from Washington state to Tennessee; I would’ve moved regardless—I was stating intent, not asking permission.
 They understood and didn’t remove me from the project.
-I spent the 15 Days to Slow the Spread to prepare for the move and the following 3 days making the drive.
+I spent the 15 Days to Slow the Spread preparing for the move and the following three days making the drive.